1939–40 in Scottish football: Emergency League

 The Scottish League officially suspended its competition on 13 September 1939 and set up a committee to investigate the possibility of regional league competitions.
 These were rubber-stamped on 26 September after the Home Secretary had granted permission, they commenced a month later.
-There were two divisions; eastern and western; each consisting of 16 clubs.
-This left six of the previous league clubs; Montrose, Brechin City, Forfar Athletic, Leith Athletic, Edinburgh City and East Stirlingshire.
+There were two divisions: eastern and western, each consisting of 16 clubs.
+This left six of the previous league clubs: Montrose, Brechin City, Forfar Athletic, Leith Athletic, Edinburgh City and East Stirlingshire.

-Cowdenbeath resigned halfway through the season, they had played all the other clubs once and so their record was allowed to stand.
-The competition was completed by a play-off between the two divisional winners, who were Rangers and Falkirk, Rangers won 2–1 at Ibrox Park.
+Cowdenbeath resigned halfway through the season; they had played all the other clubs once, and so their record was allowed to stand.
+The competition was completed by a play-off between the two divisional winners, Rangers and Falkirk.
+Rangers won 2–1 at Ibrox Park.